Register as a New Patient

 You will then be contacted by the surgery to book a 20-minute appointment for a routine health check with one of our nurses.
 If you are on regular medication, please inform our receptionist that you need a 30-minute appointment instead.
 We advise all our new patients to have this initial health check within the first three months of joining our practice.
 This will allow us to stay on top of your healthcare needs.

 The practice has a non-discrimination policy for accepting new patients.
 There are a number of reasons why you may not be able to register with your chosen GP.
-For example, you may live too far away or the practice has exceeded its monthly intake of new patients.
+For example, you may live too far away.
 If this is the case, simply choose another GP in your local area.

 If English is not your first language, and you prefer to communicate in your own language, the practice will endeavour to access appropriate interpreters.
 Please inform reception staff and this assistance will be sought out, where possible.